What is an S Corporation? Tax benefits explained

 - Appoint a registered agent: You need a registered agent to receive important legal and government correspondence on behalf of the business.
 They can be an employee of the business, or you can use a registered agent service.

 - File Articles of Incorporation form: This form spells out what the business does and how it will be managed.
-After lodging this, you’ll need to settle on bylaws that set schedules and rules for board meetings.
+After you file this form, you'll need to settle on bylaws that set schedules and rules for board meetings.

-- File form 2553 with IRS: Once all your other paperwork has been approved, you’ll submit form 2553, "Election as a Small Business Corporation," with the IRS.
+- File form 2553 with IRS: Once all your other paperwork has been approved, you'll need to submit Form 2553, "Election as a Small Business Corporation," signed by all shareholders, to the IRS.

 Are S corp earnings subject to self-employment tax?